SoulFireMage/Katiya_Starship/content/mathsummaries/Complex Analysis_ Leverage Map.md

 ### D. SIGNATURE THEOREMS

 **1. Cauchy's Integral Theorem**

 > *If f is holomorphic on a simply connected domain D and γ is a closed curve in D:*
 > $$\oint_\gamma f(z) \, dz = 0$$

-**Why it matters:** This is the foundation of everything.
+**Importance:** This is the foundation of everything.
 Holomorphic functions have path-independent integrals.
 This follows from the Cauchy-Riemann equations (f dz is a closed form).

 **Consequences:**

 - Integrals only depend on homotopy class of path
 - Deformation of contours is legal
 - Residue calculus becomes possible